Adopting an

 Is recycling mandatory in Malaysia? ↓

-Yes, in several states (including Selangor and Kuala Lumpur), source separation is mandatory.
+Yes, in several states (including Selangor and Kuala Lumpur), sorting at source is mandatory.
 You must separate recyclables (plastic, paper, glass) from residual household waste.

-Where to buy organic and local products? ↓
+Where can I buy organic and local products? ↓

-Stores like Jaya Grocer or Village Grocer have organic sections, but for maximum impact, turn to box subscription services like "Babas Greens" or visit farmers' markets on the weekend.
+Chains such as Jaya Grocer or Village Grocer have organic sections, but for maximum impact, turn to box-subscription services like "Babas Greens" or visit the farmers' markets at the weekend.

-Although the water is treated, old pipes can contaminate it.
+Although the water is treated, ageing pipes can contaminate it.
 It is strongly recommended to use a water purifier (Coway or Cuckoo) rather than buying plastic bottles.

-Is palm oil necessarily harmful to the environment? ↓
+Is palm oil always harmful to the environment? ↓

 Not necessarily.
-Look for the MSPO (Malaysian Sustainable Palm Oil) label, which guarantees that production respects strict non-deforestation standards and workers' rights.
+Look for the MSPO label (Malaysian Sustainable Palm Oil), which guarantees that production meets strict standards on zero deforestation and workers' rights.

 Are there incentives for electric cars? ↓

-In 2026, the government offers full exemptions on import and road taxes for EVs, as well as tax credits for installing home charging stations.
+In 2026, the government offers full exemptions from import and road taxes for EVs, as well as tax credits for installing home charging points.

-How to get involved in the environmental community? ↓
+How can I get involved in green community groups? ↓

-Join French-speaking associations or local NGOs like MNS (Malaysian Nature Society) or Free Tree Society.
+Join French-speaking associations or local NGOs such as the MNS (Malaysian Nature Society) or the Free Tree Society.

 Is public transport reliable? ↓

 In Kuala Lumpur, yes.
-The LRT/MRT network is clean, air-conditioned, and very punctual.
-Outside the capital, it's more complex and often requires a vehicle or using Grab.
+The LRT/MRT network is clean, air-conditioned and very punctual.
+Outside the capital it gets more complicated and often requires a vehicle or the use of Grab.

 What is the "MyHijau" label? ↓

-It is Malaysia's official recognition mark for products and services certified as ecological by the government.
+It is Malaysia's official recognition mark for products and services certified as environmentally friendly by the government.

-Can you compost waste in an apartment? ↓
+Can you compost your waste in an apartment? ↓

-Yes, the Bokashi method is very popular among urban expats in Malaysia because it is odorless and suitable for small spaces.
+Yes, the Bokashi method is very popular among urban expats in Malaysia because it is odour-free and well suited to small spaces.

-What is the major ecological challenge for 2027? ↓
+What is the major environmental challenge for 2027? ↓

-Adapting to rising sea levels and recurrent flooding remains the primary challenge for coastal areas and the capital.
+Adapting to rising sea levels and recurring floods remains the main challenge for coastal areas and the capital.

 Ready to start your sustainable journey?

-Relocation is the perfect opportunity to reinvent your habits.
-Join our community to share your eco-responsible tips.
+Moving abroad is the perfect opportunity to reinvent your habits.
+Join our community to share your eco-friendly tips.